sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

  * 1 Stamina point
  * 2 Harm tokens

-Another option is to take a Wound.
+Another option is to take a Wound, using a rate of 6-for-1.
-You may split the attack power of 7 into:
+In our example, you may split the attack power of 7 into:

  * 1 Stamina point
  * 1 Wound token